 Workplaces must take this seriously.
 Safety inspectors in every state always target materials handling risk, especially lifting, when they visit a workplace.

 Safety law specifically relating to manual handling risk in Victoria is found in the Occupational Health and Safety Regulations 2007 under part 3.1 of the Physical hazards chapter.
 This part states that employers must identify any task that involves “hazardous manual handling”.
 If that task poses a risk, they must put a control measure in place that is feasible for that workplace.
-The OHS Act comes back into play here by dictating that the cost of the control measure is not the dominant factor ie the price of materials handling equipment such as a pallet rotator or pallet dispensing equipment.
+The OHS Act comes back into play here by dictating that the cost of the control measure is not the dominant factor ie, the price of mechanical aids such as a motorised/electric and powered equipment.